 A long push "selects", moving into a sub-menu or allowing you to change settings.
-To do a long push, hold the button down until the menu changes (about one second).
+To do a long push, hold down the button until the display changes (about one second).

 Getting back

 Wherever you are in the menu system, a series of shortpushes will bring you back to the top-level menus without changing any settings.
 There are two exceptions: when a number is flashing during setting adjustment (see page 10) and when you see the word "EXIT" in the "HISTORY" sub menu - see page 16.